GWR 6000 Class 6024 King Edward I: Restoration

-No 6024 was bought for £4,000 in 1974 but, like many of the other remaining locomotives, was missing significant components, including its double-chimney (currently fitted to No 6000) and its piston, connecting and eccentric rods; in addition its slide-bars had been cut through.
+No 6024 was bought for £4,000 in 1974 but, like the other remaining locomotives, was missing significant components, including its double-chimney (currently fitted to No 6000) and its piston, connecting and eccentric rods; in addition its slide-bars had been cut through.

 The 36th locomotive to be rescued from Barry, 6024 was moved to the Buckinghamshire Railway Centre at Quainton Road.
 On 2 February 1989, and after the creation of the Club100 funding initiative, 6024 moved again under its own power.
 It was re-commissioned on 26 April 1989 by the Duke of Gloucester.
 In October of that year the engine was moved by low-loader from Quainton Road to the Birmingham Railway Museum, from where it completed its mainline test runs.
 On 15 April 1990 it resumed its mainline career hauling revenue-earning passenger trains.

 In recognition of the high standard to which the locomotive had been restored, 6024 was outright winner of the 1990 British Coal sponsored Heritage Award (for a restoration project using coal), and awarded a £3,000 prize which was put towards the restoration of a British Railways Mark 1 BSK coach for conversion to a support coach to accommodate support crew and equipment for mainline work.